TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 The triage scenario specifies a drone distance of about 20–50 ft from the victim and operator.
 This is a relatively short range compared to typical indoor or outdoor Wi Fi.

-If we treat the link as operating in free space for a rough estimate, the free space path loss at 5 GHz can be approximated by:
+Treating the link as operating in free space for a rough estimate, the free space path loss at 5 GHz can be approximated by:

 `FSPL (dB) = 20 log10(d) + 20 log10(f) + 32.44`